amadeus/impact-layers/README.md

 }
 ```

-Each layer has an items array, this is automatically added on createLayer and is used to hold all item instances (such as entities or background-maps).
+Each layer has an items array, this is automatically added on `.createLayer` and is used to hold all item instances (such as entities or background-maps).
 It's generally a good idea to use the `addItem` and `removeItem` methods for manipulating these arrays since they are 'safe'.

 The booleans are properties that will be documented in this section.